Internships in Shanghai

-An internship in Shanghai will help you gain valuable international career building experience, while also developing a better understanding of China, its culture and society: knowledge that will set you apart in your future job search.
-An internship in China will improve your language skills, provide you with valuable contacts in China, and teach you how Chinese businesses work.
-Internships can be arranged in almost any field including business, international trade, NGOs, PR, communication, finance, accounting, hospitality, advertising, film, and IT as well as a number of other fields.
-All internships will be conducted in English, so no previous knowledge of Chinese language is required, however, optional weekly Mandarin language lessons are available for an additional fee.
+An internship in Shanghai will provide invaluable international career building experience, while also developing a better understanding of China, its culture and society: knowledge that will set you apart in your future job search.
+Students will intern full-time 5 days per week.
+Internships are conducted in English, so no previous knowledge of Chinese language is required.

 In addition to interning, students will take ISA’s Global Internship Course, which will allow students to gain knowledge and skills specific to their internship site, reflect upon the experience from both a cultural and personal experience, and articulate the diverse set of skills they have acquired from their international internship experience.